semrush/intergalactic/website/docs/components/tag/tag.md

 If the space for tag placement is limited, then reduce the text into the `ellipsis`.
 When hovering over a tag with the `ellipsis`, show the tooltip with the full tag label.

-@## Tag editing
+@## Editing tag

-If the user has the ability to edit tags.
-If tag is clickable it opens [InlineInput](/components/inline-input/).
-The logic is the same as tag creation has.
+For editable tags use [InlineInput](/components/inline-input/) component as for the adding tag case.
+[See live example](/components/tag/tag-code/#editing_tag).

 @## Long text

-You can set the maximum width of the tag.
+You can set the maximum width for the tag.

-If the text of a tag exceeds the maximum width, collapse it into `ellipsis` and show a tooltip with a full tag label while hovering over such tag.
+If the text of a tag exceeds the maximum width, collapse it into `ellipsis` and show a tooltip with a full tag label while hovering over such a tag.

 ![tag ellipsis](static/ellipsis.png)